Secrets My Mothers Kept - A Debut Novel Q & A Post with Rebecca Tucker

 What are you working on right now?

 I’m really excited about my current WIP!
 It’s about a homeless teen who livestreams her life living on the streets to raise money to go to college.
 It’s a difficult story, a bit grittier than Secrets My Mothers Kept, a bit darker, but not grim.
 I really believe in infusing my work with hope even when, maybe especially when, the stories are gritty and tough.
-In any case, the first chapter of this book will be included as a bonus at the end of the Secrets book.

 I hope you enjoyed this short Q & A interview.
 Drop me a line in the comments if you have questions or just want to chat!
 And remember, you can download a free 3-chapter preview by signing up for my mailing list.
 No spam, I promise!